skyler-almquist/hw4-v2/README.md

 I had trouble each time trying to get past the release phase.
 I tried deleting my Heroku account and re-uploading.
 I followed the instruction / videos 4x still with no success.
 I have uploaded the error message below.

+Hope you like the website - I actually had a ton of fun building this and really got the hang of formating with bootstrap.

 rails aborted!
 ActiveRecord::ConnectionNotEstablished: connection to server on socket "/var/run/postgresql/.s.PGSQL.5432" failed: No such file or directory